 Knowing who is responsible for aircraft maintenance is crucial for both your budget and your peace of mind.
 In a wet lease, the leasing company typically handles all maintenance, but in a dry lease, that responsibility often falls to you.
 Your agreement should clearly outline who pays for scheduled inspections, unexpected repairs, and crew training.
 It’s also wise to understand the protocol for an Aircraft on Ground (AOG) situation.
 Having a legal expert with aviation experience review the contract can save you from future headaches.
 A partner with robust in-house maintenance services can provide an extra layer of confidence and support.

-Confirm Your Insurance Coverage
+Is Your Insurance Coverage Adequate?

 Proper insurance is non-negotiable in aviation.
 Your lease agreement should detail the required coverage, including liability and hull insurance, and specify which party is responsible for securing and paying for the policy.
 Don’t just skim this section; you need to understand the limits of the policy and what happens in the event of a claim.
 Be sure to review your lease agreement's fine print on mechanical failures and insurance coverage.
 Working with an experienced aviation insurance broker is always a good idea to ensure you’re fully protected.
 Comprehensive aircraft management services will often handle these complex insurance logistics for you, simplifying the process.

-Review Termination and Renewal Clauses
+Planning Your Exit: Termination and Renewal Rules

 Your circumstances can change, so you need a clear understanding of your options for ending or extending the lease.
 The agreement should explicitly state the notice period required for termination, any penalties for ending the lease early, and the conditions for renewal.
 According to industry experts, these key areas are where you should focus much of your attention during the final review.
 Look for an automatic renewal clause, which could lock you into another term if you don’t provide notice by a specific date.
 Understanding these terms gives you the flexibility to transition to a different aircraft, or even explore aircraft ownership when the time is right.

-Leasing vs. Buying: Which is Right for You?
+Leasing vs. Buying: Which Is Right for You?

 Deciding between leasing and buying a private jet is one of the biggest choices you’ll make in your private aviation journey.
 There’s no single right answer—the best path depends entirely on your travel patterns, financial goals, and how much control you want over your aircraft.
 If you fly frequently and want a plane that is truly your own, from the cabin layout to the tail number, then aircraft ownership might be the perfect fit.
 It’s a significant investment, but it offers unparalleled freedom and personalization.